bailey27/cppcryptfs/README.md

 cppcryptfs is based on the design of [gocryptfs](https://github.com/rfjakob/gocryptfs), an encrypted overlay filesystem written in Go.

-cppcryptfs is an implementation of the gocryptfs filesystem in C++ for Windows.
+cppcryptfs is an implementation of the gocryptfs filesystem in C++ for Windows.  cppcryptfs is binary compatible with gocryptfs.
+Filesystems created with one can generally be mounted (and synced) with the other.
+Please see the statement on compatibility near the ned of this document.

 It uses the the [Dokany](https://github.com/dokan-dev/dokany) driver and library to provide a virtual fileystem in user mode under Windows.